Skip to main content

 A radical remodel: The 1970s redesign

 By the early 1970s, Stanford Shopping Center was due for a facelift.
-Though Saks Fifth Avenue had opened in 1963 and Bullock’s soon followed, the rest of the center was showing its age.
+Though Bullock's had opened in 1972, the rest of the center was showing its age.
 Enter Field Paoli Architects, who led a bold renovation that landed in the pages of Architectural Record in June 1977.

 What made this remodel groundbreaking?
 While most shopping centers were enclosing themselves to create climate-controlled interiors, Stanford did the opposite—it stayed open-air.
 The decision was both architectural and cultural, reinforcing the region’s temperate climate and the center’s distinctive character.